Hailstorm Alley

-Hailstorm Alley is a colloquial term referring to an area of south and central Alberta, Canada where hail storms are frequently produced.
+Hailstorm Alley is an area of south and central Alberta, Canada where hail storms are frequently produced.
 These storms frequently produce hail that is damaging to property.
-This area stretches from High River in southern Alberta, northward through Calgary, through Red Deer to Lacombe and then westward to Rocky Mountain House.
+This area stretches from High River in southern Alberta, northward through Calgary, through Red Deer to Lacombe sometimes as far north as Edmonton and then westward to Rocky Mountain House.
 It is known to be one of the worst areas in the world for damaging hail produced by thunderstorms.
 These are regarded as loose boundaries.
 While this area is common for damaging hailstorms, the reality is damaging hailstorms occur over much of central and southern Alberta every summer.
 The City of Calgary is regarded as the hailstorm capital of Canada.